MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 You can provide the XML file in one of the following ways:

-- A signed XML file provided by a website to the [**window.external.msProvisionNetworks**](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn529170(v=vs.85)) function on a Windows 8, Windows 8.1, or Windows 10 computer running at least Internet Explorer 10 (or another supporting browser).
+- A signed XML file provided by a website to the [**window.external.msProvisionNetworks**](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn529170(v=vs.85)) function on a Windows computer running at least Internet Explorer 10 (or another supporting browser).

 - An XML file (either signed or unsigned) provided by an app to the [**Windows.Networking.NetworkOperators.ProvisioningAgent.ProvisionFromXmlDocumentAsync**](/uwp/api/windows.networking.networkoperators.provisioningagent.provisionfromxmldocumentasync?view=winrt-19041&preserve-view=true#Windows_Networking_NetworkOperators_ProvisioningAgent_ProvisionFromXmlDocumentAsync_System_String_) function.